nakatamaho/mplapack/README.md

 $ /usr/bin/time docker build -t mplapack:mingw -f  Dockerfile_ubuntu20.04_mingw64 .
 2>&1 | tee log.mingw
 ```

-# How to build and install
+# How to build and install from source tarball
 * on Linux: prerequiesties: gcc, g++ and gfortran

 ```